John Keane, Chief Executive Officer

 Prior to SolarAid she had been working as an accountant in general practice, whilst obtaining her Chartered Accountancy and Chartered Taxation qualifications as well as a BSc in Business and Accountancy from UEA.
 Lorraine managed her firm’s portfolio of not-for-profit clients for several years before deciding to make the move to the charity sector, where she found the perfect role in SolarAid.

-Sofia Ollvid, Communications and Marketing Manager
+Sofia Ollvid, Head of Communications

 Throughout her career, she has developed a passion for collecting and producing content to tell stories to create change.
-She believes in visual storytelling as a tool for good and she enjoys leading creative processes.
+She believes in visual storytelling as a tool for good and enjoys leading creative processes.

 Jade Zelkowicz, Supporter Engagement Manager